interagent/schematic/README.md

 For an example of a service using HTTP Basic Auth, see the generated [heroku-go client](https://github.com/cyberdelia/heroku-go/blob/master/v3/transport.go).

+In general, creating a custom [`http.Transport`](http://golang.org/pkg/net/http/#Transport) and creating a client from that is a common way to get an appropriate `http.Client` for your service.

 ## Development

 Schematic bundles templated Go code into a Go source file via the